nent/nent/packages/core/src/components/n-view/readme.md

 ### View Prompts

 The contained HTML is parsed before rendering and special handling is given if any child elements are [\<n-view-prompt\>](/components/n-view-prompt) elements.
-Before rendering its HTML, this component iterates the collection and evaluates their conditions (_when_ attribute) looking for the first [\<n-view-prompt\>](/components/n-view-prompt) that should be displayed, using the order they are declared.
+Before rendering its HTML, this element iterates the collection and evaluates their conditions (_when_ attribute) looking for the first [\<n-view-prompt\>](/components/n-view-prompt) that should be displayed, using the order they are declared.
 If and when a non-visited [\<n-view-prompt\>](/components/n-view-prompt) is found, its route is activated and subsequently marked as visited.

-[\<n-view-prompt\>](/components/n-view-prompt) components each have their own **visit** strategies, but each of them need only return to their parent URL when completed.
+[\<n-view-prompt\>](/components/n-view-prompt) elements each have their own **visit** strategies, but each of them need only return to their parent URL when completed.
 The parent performs the above evaluation until each child [\<n-view-prompt\>](/components/n-view-prompt) element has been visited or is excluded by its rule (_when_ attribute).

 At that point, the inner HTML content is finally revealed.
 Using this convention, you can declaratively create a workflow of pages that must be visited to reach a destination.